vendia/blog/releases/2022-10-28-releasenotes.md

 ![Filtering on Nested Attribute](https://user-images.githubusercontent.com/105127677/198392310-636b9718-549b-4914-92ad-b7f6056f499e.png)

 # Returning More in Lists
 We heard you: more data right now.
 The result set for `list_{}` is no longer subject to 1MB limits and now returns up to 1000 items per page.
-In addition, the occurance of empty pages is reduced when filtering on unindexed field.
+In addition, the occurrence of empty pages is reduced when filtering on an unindexed field.

 # Ensuring Transaction Success
 We continue to make improvements to the speed of [consensus](https://www.vendia.com/docs/share/terms-and-definitions#consensus) and success rate of transactions by reducing scenarios in which errors might display.
 This release focused on resolving errors due to empty versions of data, complex access rules (ACLs), duplicate attribute names in different nested paths, use of `$ref` for array definitions, and various uni deployments.
 We also removed restrictions caused by WAF API limits.